EricThomson/litesquad/README.md

     litesquad "plan such and such project"
     litesquad "such and such" --quick # get a quick answer, bypassing the squad

-litesquad takes a few minutes to run when not in deep think mode.
-There's a lot of LLM calls going on under the hood (see below).
+litesquad takes a few minutes to run when running in default (deep) mode.
+There's a lot of LLM calls going on under the hood.

 Query is distributed to worker LLMs (gemini and sonnet direct, plus deepseek, mistral, and llama via OpenRouter).
 Another (grok) acts as a critic that gives feedback to the workers.
 They revise their response.
 An intermediate representation of these responses is extracted to pull the content and clustered into categories of suggestions (gpt5).
 A judge (opus) converts these suggestions into a final coherent answer for the user.

-To run the default, you will need API keys for [Gemini](https://aistudio.google.com/app/apikey), [OpenAI](https://openai.com/index/openai-api/), [Anthropic](https://platform.claude.com/docs/en/api/admin/api_keys/retrieve), and [OpenRouter](https://openrouter.ai/keys).
+To run properly, litesquad currently needs API keys for [Gemini](https://aistudio.google.com/app/apikey), [OpenAI](https://openai.com/index/openai-api/), [Anthropic](https://platform.claude.com/docs/en/api/admin/api_keys/retrieve), and [OpenRouter](https://openrouter.ai/keys).
 One OpenRouter key reaches the whole openrouter.ai catalog (deepseek, mistral, llama, grok, qwen, ...), which is how the worker roster grows wide without a key per provider.
 You can store your API keys in `.env`.

 ### Basic tests
 To see if api keys are working (from activated env):  `python -m litesquad.check_keys`